The Body at School: A Forgotten Dimension

 Sylvain Wagnon, University of Montpellier and Fabien Groeninger, University of Montpellier

-The Rise of Physical Education
+The Emergence of Physical Education

 The stated goal in France is to combat the consequences of a sedentary lifestyle, and physical activity there is limited to motor skills.
-In Finland, however, the Finnish Schools on the Move initiative is much more comprehensive and aims to integrate physical activity into the daily school schedule, rather than confining it to a single class.
+In Finland, however, the “Finnish Schools on the Move” initiative is much broader in scope and aims to integrate physical activity into the daily school schedule, rather than confining it to a single class period.

-Historical taboo
+Historical Taboo

 The pioneering work of Pierre Arnaud, Georges Vigarello, Jacqueline Descarpentries, and Bernard Andrieu has highlighted this prioritization of cognitive learning over physical learning, largely for religious and political reasons.
 The body, perceived as an obstacle and a source of disruption, is excluded from the school setting.
 It is an obedient, tamed, and standardized body that the French school system has shaped through the centuries-old classroom format, where children sit all day long.